ari/gradle-release-plugin/README.md

 These notes are for the developers of this plugin only.

-1. # gradle test
+1. # ./gradlew test
 2. Make sure all changes are committed
-3. # gradle release -PreleaseVersion=x.x.x uploadArchives
+3. # ./gradlew release -PreleaseVersion=x.x.x uploadArchives
 4. Go to https://oss.sonatype.org and log in.
 Choose 'staging repositories'
 5. Find the repository which starts aucomish- and "close"
 6. Test the staged archives by clicking on the link and downloading the jars